 Management 323 (OU)

 Management 305 (OU)

 Management 306 (OU)

 Marketing 320 (OU)

 Business elective

 BACHELOR OF SCIENCE IN BUSINESS CONCENTRATION IN MARKETING

 Marketing is a critical function for all business since it involves the closest contact with customers.
 Marketing managers identify who a firm's customers are, what they need, and how the firm can best satisfy that need.
 As a result, this discipline plays a large role in creating profits for a business.
 Many successful marketing managers achieve high positions within an organization.
 Marketing graduates may find professional opportunities in sales, market research, retailing and advertising.
 More experience brings advancement to marketing management, market analysis, and consulting.

 Degree Requirements

 In order to receive the BS degree, the student must have fulfilled all the GER and major requirements and have completed at least 121 US credit hours with an overall G.P.A of 2.0 or better.
 All business students take a Research Methods course followed by a Business Strategy I and Business Strategy II (capstone, final project) course.
-According to NECHE Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
+According to NEASC Standards, students must complete at least one fourth of their undergraduate program, including advanced work in the major or concentration, at the institution awarding the degree.
 As a consequence, all candidates for an ACT degree must have been in residence at the College for at least during the last two semesters of full time instruction, assuming availability and equivalency of transferable courses.

 Open University degree structure: The program in Business-Marketing is currently validated by Open University: under this scheme, 24 are out of the 40 courses required for a Bachelor's degree are validated by Open University.
 Students must necessarily take the fourth year courses at ACT.
 Successful students will receive a Bachelor's degree from Open University in addition to the ACT degree for a single course of studies by meeting the following common set of requirements (in addition to meeting General Education Requirements)-courses highlighted in bold are validated by Open University.

 Major Requirements

 - a.
 Business Requirements

 - Accounting 101

 - Accounting 102

 - Business Administration 241

-- Economics 101\
+- Economics 101

 - Economics 102

 - Economics/Management 242

 - Finance 201

 - Management 101

 - Management 201

 - Management 312

 - Management 322

 - Management 323

 - Marketing 101

 - Marketing 301

 Financial Accounting (OU)

 Managerial Accounting (OU)

 International Business Law (OU)

 Introductory Macroeconomics (OU)

 Introductory Microeconomics (OU)

 Applied Managerial Economics (OU)

 Financial Management (OU)

 Introduction to Management (OU)

 Organizational Behavior (OU)

 Operations Management (OU)

 Business Strategy I (OU)

 Business Strategy II (OU)

 Introduction to Marketing (OU)

 Entrepreneurial and Corporate Marketing Strategy (OU)

 b.
 Marketing Concentration Requirements

-Management 240

-Marketing 200

-Marketing 214

-Marketing 318

-Marketing 320

-Marketing Research (OU)

-Marketing 324

-Marketing 324

-Marketing 330

-Consumer Behavior (OU)
+Management 240 Creative Thinking • Marketing 200 Public Relations (OU) Marketing 214 Advertising (OU) Marketing 318 Global Marketing (OU) Marketing 320 Marketing Research (OU) • Marketing 324 e-Marketing (OU) Marketing 330 Consumer Behavior (OU)

 c.
 Other Degree Requirements

-Mathematics 101\

-Mathematics 115\

-Statistics 205\

-Computer Science 101\

-Computer Science 151\

-Research 299

-Elements of Finite Mathematics

-Calculus (OU)

-Introductory Statistics (OU)

-Introduction to Computing

-Quantitative Computing (OU)

-Business Research Methods (OU)
+Mathematics 101 Elements of Finite Mathematics • Mathematics 115 Calculus (OU) Statistics 205 Introductory Statistics (OU) Computer Science 101 Introduction to Computing Computer Science 151 Quantitative Computing (OU) Research 299 Business Research Methods (OU)

 d.
 Business Electives

 Two Business Electives from among: